The Ultimate Guide to Snake Plant (Sansevieria) Care

 Brown leaf Spots

-Leaf spots can be caused by various factors, including fungal infections, temperature fluctuations, or over-fertilizer.
-Avoid wetting the leaves while watering, as this creates a favorable environment for fungi.
+Leaf spots can be caused by various factors, including fungal infections, temperature fluctuations, or over-fertilizers.
+Avoid wetting the leaves while watering, as this creates a favourable environment for fungi.
 Ensure good air circulation and remove affected leaves promptly to prevent further spread.

 Additional care tips